blockchain-lab/rotterdam-distributed-job-market/README.md

  - Hyperledger part that includes chaincode and the node.js restful API,
  - User interface components
  - Reports and presentations.

+ There are extended readmes available under some of the folders.

 ## Hyperledger
 The hyperledger part is located in the fabric_network folder.
 This contains both the restful API and chaincode.
 Key parts of this folder: